c3d2/pentapxlz/src/cljc/pentapxlz/frame_generator/README.md

 ### Frame Generator

 * Frame Generators are functions that return a valid frame.
     * The returned frame can use all color types supported by the *PixelColor* protocoll
 * They can take arbitrary Arguments.
-    * Exception: if it takes a frame, you should implement a **frame transformator**
+    * Exception: if it takes a frame of the same size, you should implement a **frame transformator**